Sir Kenneth Thompson, 1st Baronet

 Sir Kenneth Pugh Thompson, 1st Baronet (24 December 1909 – 4 January 1984) was a British company director and politician from Liverpool.
 He served fourteen years in Parliament but is most known for his contribution to local government where he was chairman of Merseyside County Council and deputy chairman of the Merseyside Development Corporation.
-He had a son, Sir Paul Thompson.
+He had a son, Sir Paul Thompson and a daughter, Patricia, with his wife, Lady Nanne Thompson.

 Early life

 Thompson was born in Liverpool and went to Bootle Grammar School.
 Rather than go to university he became a newspaper reporter for several years, and then went into commerce.
 During the 1930s he was a lecturer for the pro-free market Economic League.
 He was also an active member of the Conservative Party and in 1938 was elected to Liverpool City Council.

 Wartime

 Due to contracting polio as a child he could not be sent to fight; so during the Second World War Thompson became a civil servant working as a Regional Officer for the Ministry of Information, and remained active in Liverpool.
 After the end of the war he became a director of several Liverpool companies.